rozek/node-red-web-server-examples/README.md

 For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optionally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))

-> Nota bene: this work is currently in progress, do not expect it to be finished before midth of October 2021

 ### Required Extensions ###

 For these examples to be run, it is necessary to install the following extension: